alex-singh/dist-key-val-store/README.md

 Now you have 3 nodes running in the cluster.
 The node addresses are defined in the application.properties file.

+It is now possible to GET and PUT according to the REST-api described in the assignment.

 ## Discussion of technology choises and solution
 I have chosen java because this is what is mainly used at Delta Projects and also I am pretty familiar with it.